kingjinho/DesignPattern/src/main/kotlin/factory/abstract_method/solution2/README.md

         return phone
     }
 ```
-If we `instantiate an object directly`, the class that use this object `will heavily depend on concrete classes`
+If we `instantiate an object directly on client code`, then the client code `will depend on that object`
 This means,
 1. Any changes to object may lead us to modify our client code(adding, removing)
 2. `Every new object is added` to our client code, it eventually `creates another dependency`